 If you have an old bow, pack, or hunting jacket that is collecting dust, donate it to our programs to help more children, regardless of income level, learn the fundamentals of hunting.
 To a young person looking to get into this activity, your old bow or hunting gear could make a big difference between tagging a deer or staying home this fall.
 Ask around town or at work to find a worthy individual or let us know what you have!

 Since TLC believes in providing access for all, if you want to mentor someone, you can become a digital mentor through an app called "Powderhook."
 The app allows new hunters to ask questions and gain insight through anonymous interactions with more-experienced mentors.
 In just a few minutes per week, you can help guide the next generation.
-This free app is made possible through a partnership with Cabela's Outdoor Fund and Pass It On — Outdoor Mentors and can be used on your iPhone, iPad, iPod Touch, or Android device.
+This free app is made possible through a partnership with Cabela's Outdoor Fund and Pass It On — Outdoor Mentors and can be used on your iOS or Android device.